SakshiKekre/SakshiKekre/README.md

 I bring a combination of creativity and technical expertise to every project I work on.
 My programming style is characterized by simplicity and efficiency, reflecting my commitment to delivering clean and maintainable code.

 ## Skills
-- Experienced in Java, Python, C++, JavaScript and more
+- Experienced in Java, Python, C++, JavaScript, HTML, CSS and more
 - Skilled in developing REST APIs
-- Enthusiastic to dive further into web development
+- Enthusiastic to dive further into web development frameworks
 - Strong understanding of object-oriented concepts and design patterns
-- Have fun writing SQL queries
+- Have fun writing SQL queries and understanding databases
-- Strong grasp on AWS concepts and services like EC2, Lamnda, IAM, S3 and more
+- Strong grasp on AWS concepts and services like EC2, Lambda, IAM, S3 and more

 ## Interests
 Outside of work, I enjoy exploring new technologies, participating in hackathons, and contributing to open-source projects.
 I'm also passionate about continuous learning and staying up-to-date with the latest industry trends.